judge2020/github-action-publish-binaries/README.md

 This repository contains a simple GitHub Action implementation, which allows you to attach binaries to a new release.

-There are two steps to using this action:

 * Create the file `.github/main.workflow` in your repository.
   * This is where you enable the action, and specify the files to add to your release.